fifibox/habit-tracker/README.md

 7. (optional) python scripts/seed.py
 8. flask run

+> **Note:** This application uses Google Gmail API for sending password reset emails.
+You'll need two files to make it work:
+> - `credentials.json`: Contains your Google API credentials
+> - `token.json`: Contains the OAuth2 token for Gmail API access
+>
+> These files should be placed in the project root directory.
+Contact the project maintainer to obtain these files.
+Do not commit these files to version control as they contain sensitive information.

 ## Testing (To Be Added)
 This section will include how to run unit tests, if applicable.